-The allowance for doubtful accounts is assessed primarily on analysis of payment histories and future expectations of customer payments.
+A receivable is measured at value less allowance for doubtful accounts which is assessed on analysis of payment histories and future expectations of customer payments.
 Bad debts are written off when incurred.

 (e) Inventories

 Inventories are measured at the lower of cost and net realisable value.